AndreRipley/TradeBotMedallion2.0/README.md

 - ✅ Supports paper trading (Alpaca) and live trading
 - ✅ Configurable position sizing
 - ✅ Comprehensive logging

-## Security

-🔒 **IMPORTANT**: Never commit your `.env` file or real API keys to git!

-- ✅ `.env` is in `.gitignore` - your local credentials are safe
-- ✅ `env_template.txt` contains only placeholder values
-- ⚠️ If you accidentally commit API keys, rotate them immediately

-See [SECURITY.md](SECURITY.md) for detailed security guidelines.

 ## Requirements